essc/clp_foss4g_workshop/source/qgis_plugins.rst

       Openlayers Plugin
       Add Delimited Text Layer
       fTools
+      SEXTANTE

-3. You maybe prompted to restart QGIS, close then open QGIS.
+3. You maybe asked to restart QGIS, close then open QGIS.

 .. warning::
    In some cases, 3rd party plug-ins (external plug-ins developed by other users) can be unstable and can cause your QGIS instance to crash.
-These plug-ins were designed for specific usage of the authors and may not work as expected in your own system.
+These plug-ins were designed for specific usage of the authors and may not work as expectedGda in your own system.
 Use experimental plug-ins at your own risk!

 .. raw:: latex